NextPlex/nextplex-mobile/www/components/restangular/README.md

 Users reported that this server frameworks play real nice with Restangular, as they let you create a Nested Restful Resources API easily:

 * Ruby on Rails
-* CakePHP, Laravel and FatFREE for PHP
+* CakePHP, Laravel and FatFREE, Symfony2 with RestBundle, Silex for PHP
 * Play1 & 2 for Java & scala
 * Restify and Express for NodeJS
 * Tastypie and Django Rest Framework for Django